-With some machine types the turning tool is not clamped in the milling spindle but in a separate holder adjacent to the spindle.
-The turning tool cannot be rotated through 180° in such cases to machine internal and external threads with only one tool for example.
+▶ With some machine types the turning tool is not clamped in the milling spindle but in a separate holder adjacent to the spindle.
+The turning tool cannot be rotated through 180° in such cases to machine inside and outside threads with only one tool for example.
 If with such a machine you wish to use an external tool for inside machining, you can execute machining in the negative diameter range (-X) and reverse the direction of workpiece rotation.
-Note that with pre-positioning in the negative diameter range, the TNC reverses the effect of the parameter G471 Thread position (external thread is then 1 and internal thread 0).

 The retraction motion is directly to the starting position.

 Always position the tool so that the TNC can approach the starting point at the end of the cycle without collisions.